 Figure 1.
-Distribution of partially silcretised and ferruginised surfaces along the coastal belt.
+Distribution of partly silcretised and ferruginised surfaces along the coastal belt.
 The locations were taken from published geology maps.
 Box indicates the limits of the Riversdale 1:250,000 geology map.
-Ellipsoid indicates the hilltop silcretes within the Study Area (enlarged below).
-The green line indicates the limits of the Study Area in this region.
+Ellipsoid indicates the hilltop silcretes within the Study Area (enlarged in Figure 2).